 In the course of handling your Personal Data, we will:

-- Record and store your Personal Data in our paper files, mobile devices and on our computer systems (e-mail, hard drives, and cloud facilities).
-This information can only be accessed by employees and advisers within TAG Financial Planning Ltd and the other companies directly within our group structure and only when it is necessary to provide our service to you and to perform any administration tasks associated with or incidental to that service.
+- Record and store your Personal Data in our paper files, mobile devices and on our computer systems (e-mail, hard drives, online portals and cloud facilities).
+This information can only be accessed by employees and advisers within TAG Financial Planning Ltd and its parent company (TWPS) and not by other companies directly within our group structure except when it is necessary to do so to provide our service to you or to perform any administration tasks associated with or incidental to that service.

 - Submit your Personal Data to Product Providers and Insurance Product providers, both in paper form and on-line via a secure portal or encrypted messaging.
 The provision of this information to a third party is essential in allowing us to progress any enquiry or application made on your behalf and to deal with any additional questions or administrative issues providers may raise.